gormonn/test-message-feed/README.md

     - [ ] Mb discuss this later
 - [ ] Beautify and tech debt
   - [ ] Add aria?
+  - [ ] Add cheat-sheet with keyboard shortcuts
+  - [ ] Move textarea component to ui module?
+  - [ ] Use contenteditable instead of textarea
+  - [ ] Use mount/unmount instead of display:none in Modal
 - [ ] Build optimizations
   - [ ] css & js minimize